-Every organization is on their own journey to the cloud.
-The first phase, adaption of Software as a Service, quickly leads to application transformation.
-As more and more traffic heads to the internet and cloud hosted apps, network bottlenecks occur which drive network transformation.
+Every organization is on its own journey to the cloud.
+The first phase, adaptation of Software as a Service (SaaS), quickly leads to application transformation.
+As more and more traffic heads to the internet and cloud-hosted apps, network bottlenecks occur that drive network transformation.
 A security layer is required to make all of this work.

-To view the presntation, click on this link:
+To view the presentation, click on this link: richard_stiennon.mp4

 10/30/18 When IoT Attacks - Understanding the Safety Risks Associated with Connected Devices

 Billy is the founder of WhiteScope LLC, a startup focused on embedded-device security.
 Billy is recognized as one of the world’s most respected experts on emerging threats related to Industrial Control Systems (ICS), Critical Infrastructure (CI) and medical devices.
 He has discovered thousands of security vulnerabilities in hardware and software supporting ICS and critical infrastructure.
 Billy has also worked at Google, where he led the front-line response for externally reported security issues and incidents.
 Prior to Google, Billy was the Security Program Manager at Internet Explorer (Microsoft).
 This presentation is part of UCSF's 2018 celebration of National Cybersecurity Awareness Month (NCSAM).

 To view the video, click on this link: billy_rios_0.mp4

 1/17/18 Cyber Champion Partners Presents - Cybersecurity Checkup: Best Practices for Maintaining Security and Privacy for You and Your Family